Quilt: Europe

 The history of quilting in Europe goes back at least to Medieval times.
 Quilting was used not only for traditional bedding but also for warm clothing.
 Clothing quilted with fancy fabrics and threads was often a sign of nobility.

 British quilts

 Henry VIII of England's household inventories record dozens of "quyltes" and "coverpointes" among the bed linen, including a green silk one for his first wedding to Catherine of Aragon, quilted with metal threads, linen-backed, and worked with roses and pomegranates.

+An embroidered yellow silk quilt from Bengal dating from the 1620s, an early example of such fabric use in Britain, now held by the Colonial Williamsburg museum, has an ownership label of Catherine Colepeper, connecting it to Leeds Castle and the Smythe and Colepeper families.
+Thomas Smythe, a brother of the owner of Leeds Castle, was a founder and governor of the English East India Company.

 Otherwise known as Durham quilts, North Country quilts have a long history in northeastern England, dating back to the Industrial Revolution and beyond.
 North Country quilts are often wholecloth quilts, featuring dense quilting.
 Some are made of sateen fabrics, which further heightens the effect of the quilting.

-From the late 18th to the early 20th century, the Lancashire cotton industry produced quilts using a mechanized technique of weaving double cloth with an enclosed heavy cording weft, imitating the corded Provençal quilts made in Marseilles.
+From the late 18th to the early 20th century, the Lancashire cotton industry produced quilts using a mechanized technique of weaving double cloth with an enclosed heavy cording weft, imitating the corded Provençal quilts made in Marseille.